bioperl/bioperl.github.io/howtos/Beginners.md

 ` >/bin/perl`
 ` `

 Now that we know where Perl is located we're ready to write a script, and line 1 of the script will specify this location.
-You might be using some Unix word processor, [emacs](wp:Emacs "wikilink") or [vi](wp:Vi "wikilink"), for example ([nano](wp:Nano_%28text_editor%29 "wikilink") or [pico](wp:Pico_%28text_editor%29 "wikilink") are other possible choices, very easy to use, but not found on all Unix machines unfortunately).
+You might be using some Unix word processor, [emacs] or [vi], for example  or [pico] are other possible choices, very easy to use, but not found on all Unix machines unfortunately).
 If you're on Windows then Wordpad will work.

 Start to write your script by entering something like: